-Regardless of whether you call the West your home or you are just passing through, as a student at CU Boulder you live, breathe, eat, drink, and sleep the West.
+Regardless of whether you call the American West your home or are just passing through on life’s greater journey, as a student at CU Boulder you belong to a region well worth writing about.

 Open to CU Boulder students only.